 Introducing the 2018 Re-think it Keynote Speakers!

 We are thrilled to announce these distinguished library leaders.
-Stay tuned for presentation details.

 Brian Mathews is the associate dean for learning at the Virginia Tech Libraries.
 He oversees a wide array of commons areas, reading rooms, classrooms, studios, labs, and other specialized environments.
 He also guides learning engagement efforts including first-year experiences, general education integration, liaison outreach, instructional design services, and many other initiatives.
 Brian is a learning strategist developing campus-wide programs for digital literacy, active learning curation, and ePortfolios, and he is a stakeholder member of Virginia Tech’s Creativity & Innovation District.